-The ADN program is approved by the Alabama Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
-The NLNAC is a resource for information regarding the ADN program.
-The NLNAC can be contacted at 3343 Peachtree Road Northeast, Suite 850, Atlanta, Georgia 30326, 404-975-5000.
+The ADN program is approved by the Alabama Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The ACEN is a resource for information regarding the ADN program.
+The ACEN can be contacted at 3343 Peachtree Road Northeast, Suite 850, Atlanta, Georgia 30326, 404-975-5000.